sbansal6/alpaca-mcp-server/README.md

 21. Is the US stock market currently open?
 22. What are the market open and close times today?
 23. Show me the market calendar for next week.
-24. Are there any corporate announcements for AAPL this week?
+24. Are there any corporate announcements for major tech stocks this month?
 25. What are the next dividend announcements for SPY?
 26. List earnings announcements coming tomorrow.